CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step1.md

    ![](media/postgre-select.png)

-### Task 5: Joins in MySQL
+### Task 5: Joins in PostgreSQL

 PostgreSQL join is used to combine columns from one (self-join) or more tables based on the values of the common columns between related tables.
 The common columns are typically the primary key columns of the first table and foreign key columns of the second table.

 PostgreSQL supports joins including inner join, left join, right join, and full outer join.

 1. Let us create one more table named **Qualification** and insert different values to the table by running the following queries.
-We need two tables for performing the actions in MySQL using Joins.
+We need two tables for performing the actions in PostgreSQL using Joins.

    ```
    CREATE TABLE Qualification